 An individual personal training session is aimed to help motivate clients to achieve their goals, providing feedback and assessment-based learning.
 Sessions will typically last between 30-60 minutes and over the course of a few months.
 In contrast to a group session, individual sessions will give clients one hundred per cent of the trainer’s attention.
 Therefore, it will provide a safer, more controlled environment for learning.

-A group personal training session is the ideal alternative to a 1-2-1 session, combining the personalized attention of 1-1 with the support and energy of peers.
+A group personal training session is the ideal alternative to a 1-2-1 session, combining the personalised attention of 1-1 with the support and energy of peers.
 Group sessions numbers are divided between small and large.
 With a larger group you can expect as many as 30 in one given time.
 If you’re looking for a more personalised approach to exercise, with a smaller session you can expect a maximum of 6 people.
 Individuals will generally be paired based on their ability and personal goals.
 Training with others is a great opportunity to feed off other members, seek advice, and motivation.
 Group personal training is a great option to consider at a fraction of the cost of 1-1 personal training.
 However, if you are looking for more specific improvement, then it may be worth investing in a 1-1 trainer.

-The rise of tech-based training has revolutionized the fitness business.
+The rise of tech-based training has revolutionised the fitness business.
 For personal trainers, they can capitalise on the ability to train multiple clients from the comfort of their own home.
 With online personal training, individuals receive the similar convenience, ideally suited for those who are unable to attend a gym or frequently travel making a face-to-face session complicated.

 In many ways, it’s exactly like being trained at your local gym: a fully qualified personal trainer will tailor a workout on what you want to achieve, whether it be muscle endurance or weight loss.
 They will take into consideration your access to equipment, and design a program tailored around your needs.
 The crucial difference is that the trainer is ‘virtual’ and instead will provide information and encouragement by email, message or phone calls.